 One example would be the case of a broad or speculative claim supported by only a limited disclosure covering a small part of the scope of the claim.
 This could be the case if the broadness of the claim is such as to render a meaningful search over the whole of the claim impossible, and where a meaningful search could only be performed on the basis of the narrower, disclosed invention.
 This may mean a search of the specific examples.
 In such a case, it will often be de facto impossible to do a complete search of the whole of the claim at all, because of the broad drafting style.
-In other cases, a search of the whole of the claim would serve no useful purpose, as the claim would not be defensible in any subsequent examination phase.
 Accordingly, the procedure under Rule 63(1) may be applied (see B-VIII, 3.1 to 3.4).
 Here, the requirements underlying the application of Rule 63 would be those of sufficiency of disclosure and support set out in Art.
 83 and 84 (see F-III, 1 and 2, and F-IV, 6).
 The examiner should however bear in mind that the requirements under Art.
 83 and Art.
 84 concerning sufficiency of disclosure and support should be seen in relation to the person skilled in the art.